While there are many trends helping to transform self-service customer support, few garner as much conversation as automation.

 The “Shift-Left” self-service model

 As customer self-service evolves thanks to new technologies and approaches, support organizations have the opportunity to automate—or mostly automate—certain lower-tier customer support interactions.
 This is what HDI and other self-service champions call “Shift-Left,” a term that is gaining wider adoption.
-To wit: